HomeSite Map

 American Releases

-A second release also occurred in April of 1964 with Capitol's release of the "Compact 33" version of the "Second Album" intended for juke box use throughout the country.
+A second release also occurred in April of 1964 with Capitol's release of the "Compact 33" EP rendition of the "Second Album" intended for juke box use throughout the country.
 This rare disc contains six songs from the album, the second on side one being "Devil In Her Heart."

 February 26th, 1987 saw the US release of the original British "With The Beatles" album on compact disc in mono, which featured the song.
 A vinyl edition of this album was released in the US on July 21st, 1987.
-The true stereo version was finally released on remastered CD on September 9th, 2009 and on vinyl on November 13th, 2012.
+The original stereo version was eventually released on remastered CD on September 9th, 2009 and on vinyl on November 13th, 2012.

-The song is also featured on the November 15th, 2004 released box set “The Capitol Albums, Vol. 1,” in stereo and "Type B" foldover mono as originally heard on "The Beatles' Second Album."
+The song is also featured on the November 15th, 2004 released box set “The Capitol Albums, Vol. 1,” in stereo and "Type B" foldover mono as originally contained on "The Beatles' Second Album."

-On September 9th, 2009, the box set “The Beatles In Mono” was released, which features an excellently clear mono remastered version of “Devil In Her Heart.”
+On September 9th, 2009, the box set “The Beatles In Mono” was released, which features a clear mono remastered version of “Devil In Her Heart.”

 November 11th, 2013 was the release date for the album "On Air - Live At The BBC Volume 2."
 Included therein is yet another version of "Devil In Her Heart," this one recorded on September 3rd, 1963 for the radio program "Pop Go The Beatles."
-There are a few noticeable differences in this version.
-First off, notice that George reverted to singing "no, not me will she deceive" at this point instead of "no-no-nay will she deceive" as on the original Beatles recording.
+There are a few differences quite noticeable here.
+First, notice that George reverted to singing "no, not me will she deceive" at this point instead of his "no-no-nay will she deceive" as on the original Beatles recording.
 Also, George repeats the lyrics of the first verse during the third verse, singing "but her eyes they tantalize...lips they really thrill me," a second time in the song unlike their original version.
 Finally, George held off his final guitar passage at the end of the song so he could sing his line "she's an angel sent to me" and then, when this segment is immediately repeated, he didn't sing this final line but played the guitar passage.
 This would seem to indicate that it was difficult to perform both at the same time during this live studio recording.

 Live Performances